criswell/samantha-llm/core_processes/memory_format.md

 - `learning`: Technical discovery or new knowledge acquired
 - `decision`: Important decision made and the reasoning behind it
 - `technical`: Deep technical details about a specific implementation
+- `quick-reference`: Workflows, checklists, or "always do this" procedures (should be surfaced during bootstrap)

+### Reference Counting
+When you reference a memory during a session, increment the `reference_count` field and update the `updated` date.
+This helps identify which memories are most valuable and should be elevated to long-term storage or added to critical workflows.

 ## Format of Long-Term Memory Files